yitro

 I’m thinking that this Shabbat, it could be fun to explore what this meal might be to another Jewish soul who was present at the foot of the mountain; one whose future generations ended up in a different part of the world than my family did.

-Then again, if your family hails from West Africa, perhaps you should try something new, like gefilte fish and chicken soup!
+But then again, if your family hails from West Africa, perhaps you should try something new, like gefilte fish and chicken soup…

-This week, I’m going to embark on a culinary journey to several lands, but particularly to the Bene Israel community of India.
+This week, I’m going to embark on a culinary journey to the Shabbat tables of several lands, but particularly to the Bene Israel community of India.
 Please join me!